chirpstack/chirpstack-docker/README.md

 $ docker-compose up
 ```

+**Note:** during the startup of services, it is normal to see the following errors:

+* ping database error, will retry in 2s: dial tcp 172.20.0.4:5432: connect: connection refused
+* ping database error, will retry in 2s: pq: the database system is starting up

 After all the components have been initialized and started, you should be able
 to open https://localhost:8080/ in your browser.
 As the certificates under the
 `configuration/lora-app-server/certs` are self-signed, this will raise a warning.